tnc-ca-geo/video-importer/README.md

   -d HOOK_DATA_JSON, --hook_data_json HOOK_DATA_JSON
                         a json-dictionary containing extra information to be passed to the hook-module
+  -v, --verbose         set logging level to debug
+  -q, --quiet           set logging level to errors only
 ```

 The video-importer will traverse a directory to extract the camera-name and video-timestamp from the video filenames,